This week over thirty of our field engineers from around the country traveled to the West Coast for our annual LightFair team meeting.

 The team came up with a few high level themes:

 LED tube costs plummet.
 The debate over simple twist-in LED tube replacements vs. direct drive LED tubes that require rewiring continues.
-We’ve been working with customers to help them conduct their own tradeoff analysis, considering the remaining lifespan on their existing ballasts and utility incentives in their region.
+We’ve been working with customers to help them conduct their own tradeoff analysis, take into consideration the remaining lifespan on their existing ballasts and utility incentives available in their region.
 One interesting technical advancement has been the quick shift by many vendors from plastic to glass LED tubes, where performance and lifespan increase with conductive glass providing better heat dissipation.

 But the latest market prices were the shocking part.
 Prices for comparable LED tubes have dropped over 50% since last year.
 Of course, this has been helped by another 30-50% boost in LED performance, with LPW ranges now between 130 and 160.
 Overall, it’s a stunning reflection of how fast volume and competition play out in semiconductor based products.